 1. Production days

 Shoot days are the single largest variable in any video budget.
 A half-day shoot with one camera operator costs a fraction of a two-day multi-location production with a crew.
-Most mid-market corporate videos in Perth are built around one shoot day, which keeps costs manageable while still producing professional results.
+Most corporate videos in Perth are built around one shoot day, which keeps costs manageable while still producing professional results.

 2. Crew size and equipment

-A solo operator with owned equipment (camera, lighting, audio) keeps costs lower than a production company that bills out crew at $600 to $900 per person per day.
-This is where the mid-market case for a lean studio makes sense: you get professional-grade output without paying for people you do not need in the room.
+A solo operator with owned professional equipment - camera, lighting, audio - keeps costs lower than a production company that bills out crew at $600 to $900 per person per day.
+You get professional-grade output without paying for people you do not need in the room.
+Drone footage adds cost - a licensed drone operator in Perth typically bills at $500 to $800 per half-day, passed through to the client.

 3. Post-production complexity